segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

 ### 3. Add Dependencies
 We’ll be using a couple of dependencies for this app including [OkHttp](http://square.github.io/okhttp/) - one of the most popular Http clients in Android and [Gson](https://github.com/google/gson) - a library to deserialize JSON strings into Java objects and serialize Java objects into JSON strings.

-We will also be using [Auth0’s JWT library for Java](https://github.com/auth0/java-jwt) to avoid writing boilerplate code when we need to verify our JWT.
+We will also be using [Auth0’s "jwtdecode" library for Android](https://github.com/auth0/JWTDecode.Android) to avoid writing boilerplate code when we need to decode our JWT and retrieve claims.

 To add these dependencies, navigate to your app-module’s build.gradle file (`<project-name>/<app-module>/build.gradle`) and add the following lines to your `dependencies` block: